andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 ---

-Often in long-lived applications we might want to rewrite or refactor the approach that we have previously taken.
+In long-lived applications, we often want to rewrite or refactor an approach that we have previously taken.

+Here's a, non-obvious, naming technique I've used during refactoring to ensure that the improved code ends up in well named classes and any old implementation is clearly marked for deletion.

+You might find this helps organise your work or communicate the intent of future changes with your teammates.

 ## Instead of...

-...using
+...littering your codebase with the word "new":

 ```ruby
 class NewDoThingJob << ActiveJob